Comic-Con-Museum/fan-forge-backend/API_DOCS.md

       id: integer // The exhibit's unique ID
       title: string // The title or headline of the exhibit
       description: string // A much longer explanation, with details
+      cover: { // information about the cover image, or `null` if there is none
+        title: string // the title of the cover image
+        description: string // its description
+        image: integer // the ID of the actual image
+      }
       supporters: integer // How many people have supported the exhibit
       // requires login:
       isSupported: boolean // Whether or not the current user supports it